Honeybunch/HowToComputer/README.md

 #### How do I select multiple files?
 `left-click` and drag an area in the window without a file and drag to create a selection bounds, a box that will `select` every file within it when you release the `left-click`

+#### How do I select a range of files?
+`left-click` a file to select the start of the range and then `shift+left-click` to choose the file at the end of the range.
+All files in between will be selected

+#### How do I select an arbitrary set of files?
+`left-click` a file to select the first file and then `ctrl+left-click` to add or remove the file to the collection of selected files.

+#### How do I select *all* files in a directory?
+`ctrl+a` will select all files in the current directory

+`ctrl+a` is a common shortcut for a "Select All" operation in most applications

 {{TODO: Gif}}

+### Moving, Deleting, Copy-paste etc.
+Navigating the Windows shell

 #### How do I delete a file?
 The `delete` key can be used to move all currently selected files to the `Recycle Bin`